manjulaRathnayaka/WSO2ConApp/README.md

 We will be using a google place API to search places, so you can use below keys to try out the sample application.

-Keys
-====
+This application will be using Google Places API Keys - pick any of these or generate one of your own with Google:

 	AIzaSyCOuoI5b09xD6GWkETlmhycKwmnGgt-PGE
 	AIzaSyDPwttUXqFOVw0GoAYW9z9xv49v3x-xI6Y
 	AIzaSyAuDPfSxtJUnizJaNVahtjMko7EjThJh6Y
 	AIzaSyDQOhLqVwb5u-tH20F2SJf0RC2QegLa5-8

-Let's create a property to retrieve this key.
+Let's create a property to retrieve this key:
-	Click on runtime configs → Properties → Add Property button.
+1. Click on **Runtime Configs → Properties → Add Property** button,
-	Name the property as 'googleAPIKey' and value taken from above step.
+2. Name the property as 'googleAPIKey',
+3. Paste the key as Value

 Go to Repo and Build page and click on edit to start coding using cloud IDE.
 Lets create a class with name 'PlaceAPIDataRetriever' and try to get google place api data using a open source java library.